wallymathieu/auctions-api-fsharp/README.md

 ### Assumptions

+- agent is a `Job.foreverServer`
-- each auction get 1 mailbox
+- each auction get 1 agent
 - all commands (once they are authorized) are logged in redis, json et.c. (even commands that are rejected)
-- one dedicated mailbox for command persisters (json, redis)
+- one dedicated agent for command persisters (json, redis)
-- exceptions in mailbox causes the entire program to exit with non zero exit code

 A more complete implementation could have supervisors, circuit breakers, retries et.c..